Clinical Exploratory Program

-Volunteers are assigned to a role in an outpatient or inpatient unit, allowing them to see a different side of the hospital experience.
+Volunteers are assigned to a role in an outpatient or inpatient unit, allowing them to see a different side of the hospital.
 Placements will be based on availability and current needs.

 Volunteers end the program by choosing a final experience.
-It could be shadowing an anesthesiologist (may include observing the OR), observe at one of our labs, or observe in the OR.
-Volunteers may also be paired with one of our physicians to do a shadow experience.
+It could be shadowing an anesthesiologist (may include observing the OR), observe at one of our labs, or observe in the OR, or shadow in Eye Pathology.
+Volunteers may also be paired with one of our physicians to do a shadow experience if available.
 Placements will be based on seniority, scheduling and availability.

 - Must be a full-time student in a health care career path

 - Must be 18 years or older

 - Must volunteer during the school year, not solely during breaks

 - Must complete at least 10 months of volunteering (40 weeks total)

 - Weekends/evenings are very limited, and typically not available